Merdin/Merdin/resume.md

 ##### September 2022 - December 2022<br>
 At WARP I spend most of the time designing and developing the server-side application written with TypeScript/NestJS for a start-up project.
 I connected the server-side application with AWS Cognito.

-Besides that I worked on the dashboard project build with NextJS, React, Javascript.
+Besides that I worked on the dashboard project build with NextJS, React, Tailwind.

 I worked completely remote, unless there was a need for me to be at the office.